15 October 2011 global protests: Spain

 As a continuation of the 2011 Spanish Protests, the largest protests took place in Spain, where more than a million people took the streets on 15 October, including 500,000 in Madrid, 400,000 in Barcelona, and 150,000 in Zaragoza.
 In Madrid, protesters reoccupied the Puerta del Sol square where the Indignados had camped five months earlier on 15 May.
 As in protests elsewhere, slogans on signs included "We are the 99%", "United for Global Change" and "Human Rights for Everybody".

 Italy

 At least 300,000 under the banner of "People of Europe: Rise Up!" gathered in the centre of Rome, according to the organizers.
 During the peaceful march against corporate greed and austerity measures, a group of people broke away from the main demonstration and threw rocks, bottles and incendiary devices at banks and riot police.
 Riot police charged and clashed with the protesters repeatedly, firing water cannons and tear gas.
 At least 135 people were injured, including 105 police officers.
 Twelve people were arrested.

-London
+United Kingdom

 In what became known as Occupy London, 5,000 people gathered outside the London Stock Exchange, ending up setting a camp that remained there for three months.
 In the following weeks, camps were set up in dozens of cities across the UK.